seven-vector-search/seven-vector-search.github.io/src/part-back/conclusions.md

 ## What this book did not cover

 We focused on single-node in-process search.
-We didn't cover distributed vector search, streaming index updates at scale, or the interaction between vector search and traditional relational queries in a production data platform.
+We didn't cover distributed vector search, streaming index updates at scale or the interaction between vector search and traditional relational queries in a production data platform.
 For those topics the companion book - *[Seven Vector Databases in Seven Days](https://seven-vector-databases.github.io/)* - covers the infrastructure layer: PostgreSQL with pgvector, MongoDB Atlas, Pinecone, Weaviate, Neo4j, Snowflake and Databricks.

 We also didn't cover embedding model selection.
 We used `all-MiniLM-L6-v2` throughout because it's a standard baseline that makes the library comparisons clean.
 In practice, the choice of embedding model often matters more than the choice of search library.
 A better model with a slower library will outperform a worse model with the fastest library every time.